 In the window you see when you press New...() you will be offered a tab showing detailed consistency.

 To choose more than 1, use Control or Shift as you click.
 Below I have chosen five out of 6 available.
 (These are versions of Red Riding Hood.)

 Initially they may come in the wrong order:

 so adjust with the two buttons at the right.

 and now press compute Detailed Consistency now.

-You can require a minimum number of texts and minimum frequency in the main Controller if you click this.
+You can require a minimum number of word lists and minimum frequency in the main Controller if you click this.